pramnora/javascript/README.md

 Javascript code can also be employed in the 'back end' by installing NodeJS

-c> then, you can simply run Javascript code directly from the Windows Command Prompt/or, CLI/Command Line Interface.
+c> then, you can simply run Javascript code directly from the Windows Command Prompt; also, commonly referred to as: CLI/Command Line Interface.
-d> alternatively, to the Windows Command Prompt...you could also use Windows Powershell to execute the Javascript code
+d> alternatively, instead of Windows Command Prompt...you could also use Windows Powershell to execute the Javascript code

-...using either the Windows Command Prompt/or, Powershe...the command to execute Javscript code is:
+...using either the Windows Command Prompt/or, Powershell...the command to execute Javscript code is:

-Node filename.js
+C:\>node filename.js

 **WRITE/RUN PURE 100% JAVASCRIPT CODE**